 In 2013, the Writers Guild of America ranked South Park at number 63 among the "101 Best-Written Shows Ever".

-Following the 2014 purchase by Hulu, the episodes "Super Best Friends", "200", and "201" remain unavailable on the streaming service.
+Following the 2014 purchase by Hulu, the episodes "Super Best Friends", "200", and "201" remained unavailable.

-On December 5, 2017, the episode "Super Best Friends" was re-rendered and made available for the Blu-ray release of the season, presented in its original form without obscuring Muhammad's image.
+On December 5, 2017, the fifth-season episode "Super Best Friends" was re-rendered and made available for the Blu-ray release of the season, presented in its original form without obscuring Muhammad's image.

 In December 2017, the first eleven seasons of South Park were released on Blu-ray for the first time.